Cadene/bootstrap.pytorch/README.md

 **Engine**

 - a per epoch engine able to train and evaluate the model after each epochs is used by default
-- hooks functions trigered by the engine can be registered by the model (network, criterion, metric) and the optimizer (example: your mAP metric need to calculate the mAP at the end of the evaluation epoch, so it would register a hook to do it)
+- hooks functions trigered by the engine can be registered by the model (network, criterion, metric) and the optimizer (example: your mAP metric need to calculate the mAP at the end of the evaluation epoch, so you would register a hook for this purpose)
 - easy to extend engine, model and optimizer to be able to build a fully personnalized workflow (example: if you need to save checkpoints during an epoch you can overwrite methods of the default engine)

+**Model**

+- the model is made of a network (ex: resnet152), criterions (ex: nll) and metrics (ex: accuracy top1/top5)
+- the metrics used during training/evaluation can be different and even non existent in function of the model mode (e.g. train or eval) or the dataset split (e.g. train, val, test)
+- the model is in charge of converting the input to torch.cuda.Tensor (if needed) and to torch.autograd.Variable ; this ensure that you only need to load the model to be able to feed it any input you want (easy debugging, visualization, and deployment)

 **Dataset**

 - dataset classes handle automatic download and preprocessing to be able to run an experiment with only one command after having installed bootstrap
 - a batch returned by a dataset is a dictionnary (possibly nested) having the network input and the criterion target as well as useful information on items (such as the image path, the item index, etc.)
 - this dictionnary (e.g. batch) is the only input of the model and is by default transferred to the network, criterion and metric ; this ensure easy debugging and easy visualization if needed

-**Model**

-- the model is made of a network (ex: resnet152), criterions (ex: nll), metrics (ex: accuracy top1/top5)
-- the model is in charge of converting the input to torch.cuda.Tensor (if needed) and to torch.autograd.Variable ; this ensure that you only need to load the model to be able to feed it any input you want (easy debugging, visualization, and deployment)

 ## Documentation